-R. cystidiophora - brightest yellow, smells sweet, like licorice, floral or bean-like, stem may stain brown to wine.
+R. cystidiophora - brightest yellow, erect not cauliflower-like, smells sweet, like licorice, floral or bean-like, stem may stain brown to wine.
 One variety has colours like R. formosa.

 R. flavobrunnescens - less bright yellow, floral smell, stem not staining but stem flesh somewhat yellow-brown.

 R. velocimutans - white to yellow, rusty root.
 Stem flesh bright green in FeSO4.
 May grow up to 30cm!